wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Overview of Changes

-The Wheel Variant PEP introduce three key components:
+The Wheel Variant PEP introduces four key components:

 1. **Extended Wheel Filenames**: Variant wheels include a variant label in their filename to ensure:
-   1. that every distinct variant has an unique filename
+   1. that every distinct variant has a unique filename
    2. that variant wheels are not accidentally installed by non-variant-aware tools.

 2. **Variant Metadata Format**: Standardized metadata describing variant properties and provider requirements.
    1. Metadata specification at "project level" inside `pyproject.toml`
    2. Metadata specification of "built packages" inside two JSON files:
       1. `**.dist-info/variant.json*`: Individual wheel variant metadata.
       2. `*-variants.json`: Variant metadata file aggregated on the package index.

 3. **Provider Plugin System**: Plugin interface to allow detection of system capabilities and validate variant compatibility.

-4. **Environment Markers: New environment markers to declare dependencies that are applicable to a subset of variants only.**
+4. **Environment Markers**: New environment markers to declare dependencies that are applicable to a subset of variants only.

 ### Extended Wheel Filename Format

 One of the core requirements of the design is to ensure that installers predating this PEP will ignore wheel variant files.
 We propose to achieve this intent by appending a `-{variant label}` just before the `.whl` file extension.

-The variant label is separated using the same "-" character as other wheel filename components to be rejected by filename verification algorithms currently used by installers.
+The variant label is separated using the same `-` character as other wheel filename components to be rejected by filename verification algorithms currently used by installers.
 Wheel filenames have two optional components now: the `build tag` (at the third position - see below), and the `variant label` (at the last position - see below).

 **The variant label serves two objectives:**

 - It guarantees a unique filename for different variants sharing identical tags.
 - It provides a human-readable identifier that helps to visually distinguish different variants.

-The label length is strictly limited (16 characters max) to prevent the wheel filenames from becoming much longer than they are now, and causing issues on systems with restrictions on total path length.
+The label length is strictly limited (16 characters max) to prevent issues on systems with restrictions on total path length.

 #### Variant label validation

-- Must adhere to the following rules:
+A variant lable must adhere to the following rules:
-    - Lower case only (to prevent case sensitivity issues)
+  - Lower case only (to prevent issues with case-sensitive vs. case-insensitive filesystems)
   - Between 1-16 characters
-    - Using only `0-9`, `a-z` or `.` or `_` characters
+  - Using only `0-9`, `a-z`, `.` or `_` characters

-- Equivalent regex: `r"[0-9a-z._]{1,16}"`
+Equivalent regex: `^[0-9a-z._]{1,16}$`

 #### Build Tag and Variant Label

+Backwards compatibility behavior for build tag and variant label with tools that don't support wheel variants:

 - If both are present, the wheel will be rejected by installers and package indexes since the filename has too many components.